westonplatter/westonplatter.github.io/_posts/2026-03-04-code-gen-loop.markdown

 6. Write docs for the code changes
 7. Pull request

-What's changed for me in the last 2 weeks is spending more time + effort specs (ie, Requirements Gathering).
-I really like using agent teams to review and refine them before sending off the specs for implementatiion.
-The efficiency gain is having LLMs think through a problem on behalf and flag open questions.
+What's changed for me in the last 2 weeks is spending more time and effort on specs (i.e., Requirements Gathering).
+I really like using agent teams to review and refine them before sending off the specs for implementation.
+The efficiency gain is having LLMs think through a problem on my behalf and flag open questions.

 Requirements gathering
 1. Intent